vicky1997/vicky1997.github.io/research.md

 Carbon Desctruction in Protoplanetary disks :
 May 2021 - Present
-The destruction processes of Car
+The destruction processes of carbonaceous grains in planet forming disks is still a very open ended question.
+Using 1-Dimensional Monte Carlo Models of dust coagulation, we are looking at photolysis or the destruction of carbon by UV photons.

+Topology and Stochasticity of Turbulent Magnetic Fields :

 I have been fortunate to have been a part of a few projects which have turned into publications.